Cloud Cuckoolander: Film

 - Belle from the Disney version of Beauty and the Beast is at first presented as this, since she's bored of living in a small town and finds escape in the books she reads.
 The townspeople find her strange because of this.
 In fact, one line in her intro song (sung by the barber) goes: "Her head's up on some cloud."
 We end up finding out that's she's really a strong young lady who doesn't hesitate to stand up to the Beast.

 - The Little Mermaid: The real cloudcuckoolander of the Disney Princesses is probably Ariel.
 She's a mild example by the standards of the trope, but compared to the other princesses she is positively wacky.

 - Tangled: And then there's Rapunzel.
-With her using a frying pan as a weapon to her waking bare feet through towns, bars and forests, you've gonna admit she defiantly looks the part.
+With her using a frying pan as a weapon to her walking bare feet through towns, bars and forests, you've gonna admit she definitely looks the part.
 Not to mention the fact that she doesn't know much about the outside world because she has been locked in a tower her entire life.